AFRICA HEALTH RESEARCH TRAINING PROGRAMME

 The PhD programme is open to all candidates who want to undertake research focused on the major global health challenges in Africa.
 This fellowship programme will provide a 3-year research PhD training fellowship.
 Candidates apply through a localised admissions process at one of the African Partner Institutions (API), but if awarded a fellowship can be registered at either the API or another institution (e.g. a UK institution) dependent on the individual circumstances of the award.

-PhD fellowships are intended to commence on 1st January/April 2023 (unless otherwise indicated) and will have a duration of up to 36 months.
-The funding will cover tuition fees, stipend, and project related costs such as travel and training.
+PhD fellowships are to have a duration of up to 36 months.
+The funding will cover tuition fees (if applicable), a stipend, and project related costs such as travel and training.
 A full list of the PhD fellowship projects is shown in Table 1.
 The funding available for specific research projects will be determined by the individual APIs.

 Candidates submit an application to their API of choice, for a particular pre-identified project, along with any other required documentation (please consult the local recruitment contact point and/or website for further information).